jesusprubio/shodan-client/README.md

 ### `async scanInternet(port, protocol, key, opts)`

-Use this method to request Shodan to crawl the Internet for a specific port.
+Ask Shodan to crawl the Internet for a specific port and protocol.
 This method is restricted to security researchers and companies with a Shodan Data license, please check the [API documentation for more details.

 - `port` (number) - The port that Shodan should crawl the Internet for.
 - `protocol` (string) - The name of the protocol that should be used to interrogate the port.
 See /shodan/protocols for a list of supported protocols.